microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/opentypeextension-post-opentypeextension.md

 ---

-### Response 5
+#### Response 5

-Here's the response from the fifth example, which contains the new conversation and a thread ID.
+The following example shows the response, which contains the new conversation and a thread ID.
 This new thread contains an automatically created post, which in turn contains the new extension.

 Note: The response object shown here might be shortened for readability.